UnityLoop-official/GeoLens-Europa/README.md

    - User clicks an H3 cell on the map.

 2. **Context Retrieval**
-   - The system retrieves:
+   - The system retrieves **real data**:
      - numerical context:
-       - slope, curvature, landcover,
+       - elevation, slope from Copernicus DEM,
+       - **24h/72h precipitation from NASA IMERG**,
+       - land cover from CLC2018,
-       - landslide susceptibility class,
+       - landslide susceptibility from ELSUS v2,
-       - seismic hazard level,
+       - seismic hazard PGA from ESHM20.
-       - (future) groundwater / resource indicators.
      - (optional) a satellite patch for that H3 cell.

 3. **Prompt Construction**
    - A structured prompt combines:
-     - numeric context,
+     - numeric context from real datasets,
      - H3 id,
      - satellite imagery (if available),
      - the specific **risk question** (e.g. landslide confirmation, site suitability, resource signals).